brucemack/kc1fsz-rc1/README.md

 Capabilities
 ============

-The development is in process.
+This repeater controller development is in process.
 The prototype is undergoing bench testing at the moment.
-We plan to install it at our repeater site within the next month.
+We plan to install it at our W1TKZ repeater site within the next month.

 Key capabilities of the software so far: